Roald87/TwinCatChangelog/docs/functions/TF5420_tc3_motion_pick-and-place.md

 _Requires TwinCAT V3.1.4024.24 or higher_

--   New: In a CM group with Geo Blending, a blocker, that is triggered early enough before it becomes active, will be blended over and passed on without interruption.
+-   New: In a CM group with Geo Blending, a blocker, that is triggered early enough before it becomes active, blends over and passed on without interruption.

 ## Version 3.1.10.14